 Dairy preservation techniques – Cheese

-In order to preserve cheese you have to make sure the cheese you’ve purchased from the market is packed in an airtight plastic bag and has not exceeded its expiration date.
 Take a glass container and sterilized it.
 Once the container is sterilized, cover its base with a paper towel.
-Remove the cheese slab out of the bag, wipe it with a dry paper towel and polish the surface with fresh canola, olive or cooking oil.
+Remove the cheese slab out of the bag, wipe it with a dry paper towel.
+Polish the surface with fresh canola, olive or cooking oil.

 Although oil will protect the cheese against food microorganism you have to check from time to time so that there aren’t patterns on the cheese.
-It shouldn’t occur if you’ve disinfected the containers, but if it happens all you need to do is, to use a paper tower to wipe it and polish the same area with oil.
-With this preservation method the cheese will survive for at least 8 months.
+It shouldn’t occur if you’ve disinfected the containers.
+If it happens all you need to do is to use a paper towel to wipe it and polish the same area with oil.
+With this preservation method, the cheese will survive for at least 8 months.

 You can even use a cooking brush to make sure your eggs are properly oiled.
-Once you’re done oiling the eggs, set them aside on a rack such as the ones used in candy making and let them drain for about 30 minutes.
+Once you’re done oiling the eggs, set them aside on a rack such as the ones used in candy making.
+Let them drain for about 30 minutes.
 Pack them away in clean, dry cartons or plastic containers.
-Store the container in a cool place as warm temperature may cause the eggs to crack.
-If you’ve noticed a cracked egg, remove it immediately from the container or it will contaminate all other eggs if you fail to do so.
+Store the container in a cool place.
+The warm temperature may cause the eggs to crack.
+If you’ve noticed a cracked egg, remove it immediately from the container.
+It will contaminate all other eggs if you fail to do so.